disit/snap4city-docker-generator/Flask/checker/README.md

 To generate the pdf you'll need to install the ReportLab package: `pip install reportlab`

-To send a telegram message, you need to install the Telegram package: `pip install telegram`
+To send a telegram message, you need to install the Telegram package: `pip install python-telegram-bot`

 To schedule the background healthchecks, you need to install the Apscheduler package: `pip install apscheduler`